celerizer/libpressf/README.md

 - [Press F libretro](https://github.com/celerizer/Press-F-libretro), a Channel F emulator for the libretro API
 - [Press F Ultra](https://github.com/celerizer/Press-F-Ultra), a Channel F emulator for the Nintendo 64 video game console
 - [Press F Thumby](https://github.com/celerizer/Press-F-Thumby), a Channel F emulator for the RP2040-based Thumby microconsole
+- [Press F PSX](https://github.com/celerizer/Press-F-PSX), a Channel F emulator for the Sony PlayStation video game console

-libpressf is written to maintain maximum compatibility across different build targets by adhering to C89 standards and minimizing the use of standard libraries.
+libpressf is written to maintain maximum compatibility across different build targets by adhering to C89 standards, minimizing the use of standard libraries, and providing extensive configuration options.

 ## Building